 Onesies Instead of Socks

-Socks are useful for a number of reasons and parents are often wondering how many baby socks they need.
+Socks are useful for a number of reasons and parents are often wondering how many baby socks are necessary.
 But, I was able to minimize the use of socks with our baby daughter in the first six months by sticking to onesies.
-This minimized the need for socks and changing them constantly.
+This minimized the need for socks and to change them constantly.